 When people think about defensive shooting benchmarks, everyone wants a faster draw.
 It makes sense.
 The faster you are able to draw your gun and put shots on target, the faster you are likely to stop the threat.
 However, that fast draw is about more than just the mechanics.
 Don’t get me wrong — the mechanics are important.
 But the physical skill of drawing isn’t the whole gig, though on the range in practice and training, it is often treated that way, to our defensive detriment.

-With a simple change to your training and practice you can have a significant impact on the efficacy of your efforts.
+With a simple change to your training and practice, you can have a significant impact on the efficacy of your efforts.
 You don’t need any extra equipment or fancy drills.
-You just need some knowledge of violence and your imagination.
+You just need your imagination and some knowledge of violence.
 You can improve your defensive shooting skills by putting your inner defensive game into play.
 I’m talking about visualization.

 Why Visualization is Important

-Again, the images in your head can be an important way to help you to develop solid defensive shooting skills and habits.
+Again, the images in your head can be important to helping you develop solid defensive shooting skills and habits.

-Visualization has been a key tool for those interested in increasing their performance for years.
+For years, visualization has been a key tool for those interested in increasing their performance.
 It can come in handy in any type of situation where you can’t actually be doing the real thing.
-This makes its application to defensive shooting a no brainer.
-Visualization can help to vary your training routine beyond what a wide selection of photo realistic targets can.
+This makes its application to defensive shooting a no-brainer.
+Visualization can help you vary your training routine beyond what a wide selection of photo-realistic targets can.
 The only limit is your imagination.

-Visualization can help you improve your physical skills, but more importantly it can help you to habituate the connection between the stimulus of the attack and the appropriate response.
-The next time you head out to the range make sure your mechanics are solid, but at the same time, visualize to make your practice more beneficial.
+Visualization can help you improve your physical skills, but more importantly, it can help you habituate the connection between the stimulus of the attack and the appropriate response.
+The next time you’re at the range, make sure your mechanics are solid, but at the same time, visualize to make your practice more beneficial.